dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 Apple has always been enthusiastic about pushing forward with new standards and embracing a wireless world.
 They dropped the DVD drive long before other companies did.
 But I didn't want a DVD drive, even in 2015.
-USB 2 and 3 and HDMI are different.
-MacBook Pros only have USB-C ports now, and I consider that to be a huge disadvantage.
-My 2015 machine has HDMI, which has occasionally been useful since HDMI is so widely supported.
+USB 3 and HDMI are different.
+MacBook Pros only have USB-C ports now.
 Not having a single legacy USB port may be progressive, but I don't like the idea of buying and carrying around dongles and adapters.
+The built-in HDMI port on my 2015 machine has been useful since HDMI is so widely supported.

 ## Keyboard